 The printing industry suggests many variations of CMYK configurations for printing a true or rich black.
-After a lot of testing and calibration, we’ve selected a configuration that works best for our printing presses.
+After a lot of testing and calibration, we’ve selected an arrangement that works best for our printing presses.

 Using rich black results in a darker tone than 100% black ink alone.
 For the best possible results, we recommend a rich black value of ￼C60, M40, Y40, K100 for all printed products.

 For the best results, we recommend using the values listed in the above chart.
 Have any questions?
-Feel free to contact our awesome customer support team for further assistance.
+Feel free to contact our excellent customer support team for further assistance.